sergejsha/knot/README.md

 `Change` is an immutable data object with an optional payload intended for changing the `State`.
 A `Change` can be produced from an external event or be a result of execution of an `Action`.

-`Action` is a reactive single value respose which, when completed, emits a new `Change`.
+`Action` is an asynchronous operation which, when completed, can emit a new `Change`.

 `Reducer` is a function that takes the previous `State` and a `Change` as arguments and returns an `Effect`.

-`Effect` is a convenience wrapper class similar to `Pair` class.
-It contains a new `State` and an optional `Action` which, when is present in `Effect`, will be executed.
+`Effect` is a convenient wrapper class containing a new `State` and an optional `Action` which, when is present in `Effect`, will be executed.

 # Why Knot?

-* Simple - main Knot class has about 50 lines of code.
+* Simple - main Knot class has about 60 lines of code.
 * Predictable - helps writing better structured and less buggy code.
 * Modular - single knots can be combined together to build more complex application logic.
 * Testable - reducer function is easy to test.